Nanotheranostics 2025; 9(1):20-30. doi:10.7150/ntno.95332 This issue Cite

 Preparation of magnetic nanoparticle antibody-conjugates.
 The surface of the carboxy-modified magnetic nanoparticles namely Dynabeads MyOneTM carboxylic acid (Invitrogen, Thermo Fisher Scientific Baltics UAB, Vilnius, Lithuania-02241) was conjugated with the purified polyclonal antibodies using 1-ethyl-3-(3-dimethylaminopropyl) carboiimide and N-hydroxysuccinimide (EDC-NHS) chemistry as per the manufacturer's instructions.
 Briefly, the magnetic nanoparticles were washed with 25 mM 4-morpholinoethanesulphonic acid (MES) buffer and activated by using reagents EDC and NHS in equal volumes.
 The EDC-NHS activated magnetic nanoparticles were used to immobilize the purified polyclonal antibodies (anti-GlcB, anti-MPT51, anti-MPT64 and anti-CFP-10 IgG) according to the binding capacity (50 μg ligand per ml) of the nanoparticles.
 The antibody-conjugated magnetic nanoparticles were used for the development of the MNp-Ab-Ap assay.

 Generation of aptamers.
 The aptamers used in the study were prepared by Systemic Evolution of Ligand by Exponential Enrichment (SELEX) process as described previously (12).
 Briefly, 4 different ssDNA libraries including a central random sequence of 44 nucleotides flanked by fixed 18 nucleotide primer binding sequences were synthesized.
 Primers specific to the library were designed with a 5'-FAM/biotin label and 3'-ribo-adenine label.
 The ssDNA library and primers were obtained from Integrated DNA technologies, San Diego, USA (IDT, USA).
 Aptamers were selected by subtractive strategy on nitrocellulose membrane (NCM) with each round composed of a counter selection with control PF followed by purified protein. ssDNA oligonucleotides bound to purified protein were eluted by heating in nuclease free water and amplified by PCR as described previously (13).
 The amplified PCR products were precipitated overnight at -80 °C. The precipitated dsDNA was purified, treated with alkali [2.5 N NaOH (90 μl)] to cleave the rA-linkage in the reverse strand and converted to ssDNA and resolved on denaturing urea PAGE.
 The 5' FAM labelled forward band was excised and ssDNA was re-suspended in selection buffer (10 mM Tris-Cl, 10 mM MgCl₂, 50 mM KCl, 25 mM NaCl).
 SELEX was performed for 4 rounds and oligonucleotide pool obtained from each round was archived.
 The oligonucleotides binders of round 4 were amplified by PCR using primers without any label and ligated in pTZ57R/T vector by using InsTAclone PCR cloning kit (Thermo Fisher Scientific Ltd.) using manufacturer's instructions.
 Following transformation in E. coli strain DH5α, the resulting clones were sequenced and sequencing data was analyzed using BioEdit Sequence Alignment Editor Software (ver 7.2.5).
 Selected sequences were custom synthesized with 5' biotin labelled by IDT, USA.
-Any non-specific binding of generated aptamers was assessed by using purified protein (500 ng) and control pleural fluid by aptamer linked immunosorbent assay (ALISA).
+Any non-specific binding of generated aptamers was assessed by using purified protein (500 ng) and control pleural fluid by aptamer linked immobilized sorbent assay (ALISA).

 MS_EPTB-10 aptamer for GlcB was previously developed by our group and its utility to detect pleural TB has been demonstrated (5'Biotin-TCGTCTCTTGCTGGCGGGTGCTTTGGTGGTAGGGGCGTCCTTGG) (11).
 However, the sequences of MPT51, MPT64 and CFP-10 aptamers are not being disclosed while their patents are pending.